kaliloua7/UC_System-Data-Analysis/Kalilou/index.md

 To conclude my report on this data, I would like to show this graph that displays the CAR per year for UC institutions.

-{%include_relative Vis/CRA_per_year.html%}
+{% include_relative Vis/CRA_per_year.html %}

-This visualization shows that the CRA has remained more or less the same over the considered time period.
+This visualization shows that the CAR has remained more or less the same over the considered time period.
 On average, about 68% of the applications from international high schools are admitted.
 One reason as to why this value does not show much variance over the year could be that UC institutions have a cap on the percentage of international students that they can admit in a year.
 Otherwise, it is quite hard to justify why the CAR hardly fluctuates over the year.